Frankalexej/COMP2113GroupProject/README.md

 ### Control:
 -use "w", "s", "a", "d" to move your cursor up, down, left, right respectively.
 -press "e" to confirm / proceed.
 It is used to choose occupiers, destinations, etc.
 -press "q" to return to previous step.
+-press "f" to skip a turn.
+-use "z", "x", "c", "v" to produce soldiers, engineers, lavs and tanks.
 -press esc to quit game.

 ### Terrain: